Matthes-Kdr/pixel-ruler/README.md

   - To update this scale: Press 'F5'-Key again and draw a new line as reference.
   - To reset (remove) this scale: Press 'F5'-Key again and just click on the window.

+- Clear window from all lines
+   - Press **'esc'-Key** to delete all lines on the canvas.
+   - a set scale reference will not be removed thereby.

 ## Usage screenshots